bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 - `services.module.ts` is the main services module for the browser extension popup.
 It imports `JslibServicesModule`
-- `main.background.ts` manually instantiates services used in the background page (for manifest v2) or the service worker (for manifest v3).
+- `main.background.ts` manually instantiates services used in the background page (for Manifest v2) or the service worker (for Manifest v3).
 It does not use any dependency injection framework
 - a series of exported factory functions with the naming convention `[name]-service.factory.ts`.
   These were used early in development for Manifest v3, but will be removed in the near future.